 AB 412 interferes impermissibly with federal court consideration of how copyright applies to Al training.
 Federal courts are working through a wide variety of cases that will further explicate how and why Al training qualifies as fair use under federal copyright law.
-This key ongoing development of the law would be severely disrupted by the bill.
+AB 412 would disrupt the ongoing development of federal copyright law.